Anmol46/flight-booking-api/README.md

 # flight-booking-api
-A backend API for flight booking web application
+A backend API for flight booking web application created using Spring Boot.

 The two main REST endpoints of this application that provide booking information are as follows: